OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 ## Test Objectives

-- Generate a map of the application scope at hand based on the research conducted.
+- Generate a map of the application at hand based on the research conducted.

 ## How to Test